European vehicle registration plate

-A vehicle registration plate, also known as a number plate (British English), license plate or licence plate (American English and Canadian English respectively), is a metal or plastic plate or plates attached to a motor vehicle or trailer for official identification purposes.
+A vehicle registration plate is a metal or plastic plate or plates attached to a motor vehicle or trailer for official identification purposes.
 The registration identifier is a numeric or alphanumeric code that uniquely identifies the vehicle within the issuing authority's database.
+This article concerns these plates in territories across Europe.

-In Europe most countries have adopted a format for registration plates that satisfies the requirements in the Vienna Convention on Road Traffic, which states that cross-border vehicles must display a distinguishing code for the country of registration on the rear of the vehicle.
+Most countries in the region have adopted a format for registration plates that satisfies the requirements in the Vienna Convention on Road Traffic, which states that cross-border vehicles must display a distinguishing code for the country of registration on the rear of the vehicle.
 This sign may be an oval sticker placed separately from the registration plate, or may be incorporated into the plate.
 When the distinguishing sign is incorporated into the registration plate, it must also appear on the front plate of the vehicle, and may be supplemented with the flag or emblem of the national state, or the emblem of the regional economic integration organisation to which the country belongs.
-An example of such format is the common EU format, with the EU flag above the country code issued in EU member states.
+An example of such format is the common EU format, with the European flag above the country code issued in EU member states.